blinklabs-io/docs/src/content/docs/guides/dingo/004-create-start-up-service.md

 ## Step 4 - Edit Paths in dingo.yaml File

 #### Add paths to dingo.yaml
 We will edit our paths to our `cardanoConfig:`, `databasePath:`, `socketPath:`, and `topology:` paths below.
-Please adjust as needed with correct paths to match your username and system.
+Please adjust as needed with correct paths to match your username and directories.

 ```
 # Example config file for dingo